Elliron/data-structures-and-algorithms/python/code_challenges/tree_fizz_buzz/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+time is O(n) since I dont know how big the tree is space is O(n) since I dont know how much space is needed

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->